-UNIGE-IISD Lunch Series on Investment Disputes
+UNIGE-IISD Speaker Series on Investment Disputes

 Investor–state dispute settlement cases have significant public policy implications, including in the areas of health, environmental protection, economic development and taxation.

 In collaboration with Professor Makane Moïse Mbengue and Stefanie Schacherer from the Département de droit international public et organisation internationale (Faculty of Law) at the University of Geneva, IISD developed and launched this Speaker Series in 2017.
 The series aims to examine the relationship between international investment law cases and sustainable development goals and policies.

 We invite international and national policy-makers, academics and students with different backgrounds to explore and discuss selected cases.

 - Investment treaties in Singapore: lessons about the design of the investment regime (Friday October 4, 2019)

 - The Case for an International Court of Civil Justice